-Chronic anovulation is usually caused by PCOS, perimenopause, coming off the pill, or nutrient deficiencies.
-It may also result from breastfeeding or excessive stress.
+Chronic anovulation is usually caused by PCOS, perimenopause, or nutrient deficiencies.
+It may also result from breastfeeding, thyroid or prolactin disorders, or excessive stress.
 Fertility drugs like Clomid help promote ovulation for some women, but often not without side effects.

 There are many natural options to encourage normal ovulation and fertility.
 I recommend focusing on the cause of anovulation and addressing that first.
 Herbs like Vitex (Vitex agnus-castus) and Tribulus (Tribulus terrestris) are effectively used to promote normal ovulation, too.